What’s a Smart Form?

-This screen is a dynamic form.
-The fields you’ve added and the choices you have set determine the if/then fields.
-For example: If the department field is equal to “Sales”, then the notification email goes to email@example.com.
+The next screen after selecting a Conditional Logic option is a dynamic form.
+The fields you’ve added and the choices you have set determine the if-then statement.

 Once you complete a condition, save and test your interactive form.
 Make sure that the condition is working properly before adding more conditions or your smart form will turn out to be not so smart.